Ascend-Huawei/HiFly_Drone/README.md

 # Atlas 200 DK x DJI Tello Ryze
-Introducing the Ascend Eco-Platform for Intelligent UAVs - Enabled by the Atlas 200 DK and DJI Tello to achieve real-time deep learning solutions and fast prototyping to developers.
+Introducing the Ascend Eco-Platform for Intelligent UAVs - Enabled by the Atlas 200 DK and DJI Tello to achieve real-time deep learning solutions and fast prototyping for developers.
 This project was created while keeping in mind of modularity and fast prototype development.
 We hope to build ready-to-use modularized capabilities for developers interested in taking deep learning to the realm of UAVs.

 ### Useful Links